GeorgePap-719/StreamAllocationBenchmark/README.md

 # Stream benchmark

-Benchmarking the stream API vs simple transformations.
+Benchmarking the stream API vs simple transformations vs sequence API

 Another interesting metric would be to count the actual allocations.